mac-cain13/notificato/doc/certificate.md

+# Be aware!
+Apple recently did a big overhaul of the provisioning portal, so these instructions are outdated!
+We will update them asap.

 # Generate APNS Certificate
 To push to your iOS/Mac App or to Passbook you'll need to generate an APNS certificate in the [Apple developer portal](https://developer.apple.com/).
 This page will guide you through this process.